Frapais/DIY-Smart-LED-Studio-Lights/README.md

 ## ⚡ Wiring Guide

-1. Connect Sprig PWM GPIOs to the gates of the Thorn MOSFETs
+1. Connect Sprig Thorn MOSFET
 2. Route the MOSFET outputs to the LED panel's warm and cool channels
 3. Power the Sprig and LEDs via the buck converter from the battery
-4. Make sure all grounds are shared (common GND)
-5. Optional: Add inline fuse or switch
+4. Optional: Add inline fuse or switch

 ---